syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Circle crop

-You can crop an image in a circular format, specifically for profile pictures, you can use the `Crop` method.
+You can crop an image in a circular format using the `ImageCropType.Circle` crop type.
 This method ensures that the image is cropped into a perfect circle with a 1:1 ratio.

 * The following code shows cropping an image in circle format.